Robert Story (poet): Biography

-Finding himself in financial difficulty, he wrote Magic Fountain in 1829, and in 1834 he expressed poetic support for the Conservative Party, in a work entitled The Isles are Awake.
+Finding himself in financial difficulty, he wrote The Magic Fountain in 1829, and in 1834 he expressed poetic support for the Conservative Party, in a work entitled The Isles are Awake.
 Dependent on his friends for a period in the 1830s, he achieved success in publishing The Outlaw (1839), a historical drama set during the reign of Henry VIII and Love and Literature, an autobiographical work published in 1842.

-During this period he befriended William Gourley, a mathematician.
+During this period he also became associated with the Sun Inn Group, a collective of working class poets in Manchester named after the pub where they held their meetings, and he contributed to their only published anthology, The Festive Wreath, in 1842.
+He also befriended William Gourley, a mathematician, around this time.

 In 1843, Sir Robert Peel's Conservative government offered a small post for Story in the Audit Office, which saw him move to London.
 His first few years in London were of considerable hardship, during which he lost four of his children.
 In 1845 he published Songs and Lyrical Poems (3rd edn, 1849), and in 1852 a versified tale of the heptarchy entitled Guthrum the Dane, a medieval romance.

 In 1854, Story paid a visit to Paris where he was presented to Napoleon III as a successor of Burns.
 Algernon Percy, the Duke of Northumberland, became a patron in 1857 and financed an edition of his works.
 In 1859 Story was invited to Ayr for the centenary celebrations of Robert Burns, where he recited his poem on Burns.
 The Bradfordian considered that "he stands high among the minor poets of Great Britain, and many of his sweet lyrics will most assuredly descend to and be highly admired by posterity, and by none more than Yorkshiremen."
 He died at his home at 12 Harley Street, Battersea, London on 7 July 1860 and was buried at the Brompton Cemetery.